mortonmills/docs-gen/README.md

 | files |        |       |

-A path to a folder can be given and the files within that folder will be converted.
+A path to a folder can be given and files within that folder will be converted.
 There are 3 ways to structure the output.
 - full - the entire folder will be one document
 - sub dir - each sub folder will be one document including the top level folder
 - files - each file will be one document

+## Options

-Book Options requires several keys
+Book Options have several keys
+***at least 1 of 3 inputs are required for output***
 - inputFolder: String containing fullpath of input folder, folder is source material docs generated
 - inputFiles: Array[] containing Strings containing a path or paths,
   - can be used in conjuction with inputFolder, as a parent path for paths specified